 TPF on the other hand will allow the owner to report the theft in real time to the Police, Port Authorities, auction rooms and network members – all in real time.
 It alerts a potential buyer to the theft and sways the balance of power away from the thief/ unauthorised seller.
 If the Plant is registered with TPF and with CESAR, then once a theft is reported, CESAR will be alerted directly and all the above actions will be implemented immediately.

-4 Star – Registration with CESAR or other approved registration schemes.
-The Triangular tag number will be inextricably link to the relevant Plantfile.
+Yes – Registration with CESAR or other approved registration schemes gets the fourth star.
+The Triangular tag number will be inextricably linked to the relevant Plantfile.
 (Usually only applies to self-propelled Plant & Equipment)

 Imagine your valuable equipment has been stolen and you now have to explain it to the Police /Gardaí.
 They may not even know what it looks like?
 What you have described to them could be a telehandler, yet they may be conjuring up images of a pallet forklift?
 So, the Plantfiles allows you to record the most important details, 4 elevation photos, basically, what does it looks like, Star 1, record Manufacturer’s ID numbers and tag them to respective photos gets you Star 2 and if you take photos of unique markings, it will get you, Star 3.
 This is your FREE Information and if recorded properly will service you well in the recovery process should your asset be stolen.
 Information is crucial and supplying quality information in real time to the Police is vital and will save you time and money.
 For a small effort now could save you a lot of grief if your asset is stolen.